Saving for your children's futures

 Some of the costs you need to consider when raising children, including savings options and planning for the unexpected.

 Estimates vary in terms of how much of their income parents spend on bringing up their children.
 Whilst it is impossible to control many of the costs associated with bringing up children, it’s useful to remember that in the early years, certain costs can be contained.

-Some useful tips and advice can be found on the Money Advice Service
+Some useful tips and advice can be found on Money Helper

 The cost of education

 School should be a happy and fulfilling time for your child, and for some people it’s worth paying in order to get it right.

 While the cost of schooling in the State system may be free, other costs soon mount up whether they are uniforms, shoes, sports gear, lunches, transport and computers, or school trips.

 The cost of paying for private schooling varies widely from school to school.
 If you choose a private education for your children, remember that the fees are just the start of your expenses.
 Like the State system, there will be plenty of extra costs such

 as uniform, equipment and school trips to pay for, and these are likely to far outweigh the comparative cost incurred at a State school.

 As children grow up, you will probably want to make sure they have some savings.
 Children’s savings accounts and Junior ISAs are the most popular options to do this.